AT A GLANCE

 When it came to an upgrade of its enterprise resource planning software, a longstanding relationship with integration specialist Flow Software has stood European Motor Distributors in good stead.
 Because of the middleware which sits between its systems and those of its suppliers and partners, the company could maintain an internal focus on upgrade, resulting in a smooth project delivered on time and within budget.

-European Motor Distributors (EMD) holds the national import and distribution rights of Audi, Volkswagen, Porsche and Skoda.
+European Motor Distributors (EMD) holds the national import and distribution rights of Audi, Volkswagen, Porsche, Skoda and Seat.
 As a collective of national brands, EMD is the custodian of bringing these brands into New Zealand, engaging and aligning the vehicles with their target markets and communicating the points of difference.
 Its activities include product planning and pricing, sales, service, parts and marketing.
 EMD is a Giltrap Group company.

 With its dealers and suppliers using a variety of different systems, Tohill explains that when EMD sets out on an upgrade, there is an implication for data exchange both up and down the extended supply chain.
 “We have about 38 integration points where this might become an issue – and that, really, is where Flow has played a key role in allowing the upgrade to happen without necessitating ‘new’ integrations.”